-It will be prohibited for an employer to take adverse action against an RGO for carrying out their duties, for example, for banning a patron who is experiencing gambling harm.
+It will be prohibited for an employer to take adverse action against an RGO for carrying out their duties, for example, suggesting a patron take a break from playing gaming machines.

 To find out more about the Responsible Gambling Officer role, including venue requirements based on gaming machine entitlement numbers, visit the L&GNSW website.